Measuring Depth of Matroids: Basic parameter properties

 \begin{theorem}[\cite{BriKKPS24}] Let $\FF$ be a finite field.
 There exists an \FPT algorithm that given an $\FF$-represented matroid $M$ and an integer $k$ decides whether the d-depth of $M$ is at most $k$ in time $f(|\FF|, k)\cdot|M|^{\mathcal{O}(1)}$. \end{theorem}

-In contrast to the combinatorial algorithm of \Cref{algo:fpt_csd}, the algorithm in \Cref{algo:fpt_dd} follows a model-checking approach, relying on the fact that the property of having deletion-depth at most $d$ is definable in monadic second-order logic directly from the definition (one simply uses a special existential quantifier for each level of the recursion).
-Since $\bw(M)\le \dd(M)$ for every matroid $M$, and MSO-definable properties can be decided in polynomial time on matroids of bounded branch-width~\cite{Hli06}, this yields an \FPT algorithm parameterized by $d$ and $|\FF|$ for deciding whether $\dd(M)\le d$.
+In contrast to the combinatorial algorithm of \Cref{algo:fpt_csd}, the algorithm in \Cref{algo:fpt_dd} follows a model-checking approach, relying on the fact that the property of having deletion-depth at most $d$ is definable in monadic second-order logic (MSO) directly from the definition (one simply uses a special existential quantifier for each level of the recursion).
+Since $\bw(M)\le \dd(M)$ for every matroid $M$, and MSO-definable properties can be decided in polynomial time on matroids of bounded branch-width which are represented over a finite field~$\FF$ \cite{Hli06} (\cite{Hli06} does not need a branch-decomposition of $M$ on input, only an $\FF$-representation), this yields an \FPT algorithm parameterised by $d$ and $|\FF|$ for deciding whether $\dd(M)\le d$.

-From duality, as a corollary we obtain that computing c-depth of matroids represented over finite fields can also be done in \FPT time.
+By duality between d-depth and c-depth, as a corollary, we obtain that computing c-depth of matroids represented over finite fields can also be done in FPT time.

 \begin{corollary} Let $\FF$ be a finite field.
 There exists an \FPT algorithm that given an $\FF$-represented matroid $M$ and an integer $k$ decides whether the c-depth of $M$ is at most $k$ in time $f(|\FF|, k)\cdot|M|^{\mathcal{O}(1)}$. \end{corollary}